intelligenceforgood/docs/book/architecture/data-pipeline.md

 How evidence moves from upload to a signed, verifiable dossier.
 (Replace the placeholder with the latest pipeline diagram.)

 <img src="../assets/architecture/data_pipeline.svg" alt="Data pipeline" title="Data pipeline" />
-> Placeholder: replace with the latest export from `arch-viz/output/data_pipeline.svg`.

 ## Stages at a glance